-We focus on supporting startups innovation and clean tech for climate change mitigation and adaptation in the North and Islands of Scotland .
+We focus on supporting startups innovation and clean tech for climate change mitigation and adaptation in Scotland and other demonstration places around the planet.

-Scotland North Climate Innovation Hub was established to function as an integrated collaborative group, and to coordinate Climate-KIC activities for Startups and Organisations in and for the North of Scotland and European Countries.
+Climate Innovation Hub was established to function as an integrated collaborative group, and to coordinate Climate-KIC activities for Startups and Organisations in and for the North of Scotland in cooperation with other countries

 Climate-KIC supports its community members by providing access to an ecosystem to engage with each other, by building a network that is recognised internationally in the field of climate change innovation and by supporting its community members in identifying, developing and bringing climate change adaptation and mitigation technologies to the market.

-The CIH Scotland North is an initiative led by Aurora Sustainability and supported by the International Research and Recycling Institute, along with the Glasgow School of Art Innovation School Campus in Moray.
+The Climate Innovation Hub is an initiative led by Aurora Sustainability and supported by the International Research and Recycling Institute, along with the Glasgow School of Art Innovation School Campus in Moray.
 Early interest has been expressed from a range of partners including the Scottish Chambers of Commerce Aberdeen & Grampian and Elevator UK.

-The role of the hub is to provide incubation, capacity building services and possibly financing to the North and Islands of Scotland entrepreneurs and new ventures that are developing climate and circular economy innovative and measurable impact solutions across the key regional economic sectors of circular economy, energy, sustainable land use, tourism, food and drink and bioeconomy to address climate change challenges.
+The role of the hub is to provide incubation, capacity building services and financing entrepreneurs and new ventures that are developing climate and circular economy innovative and measurable impact solutions across the key regional economic sectors of circular economy, energy, sustainable land use, tourism, food and drink and bioeconomy to address climate change challenges.

 With Incubators and accelerators we play an important role in addressing these challenges by providing crucial support to start-ups, small firms and entrepreneurs.
 We reduce risk, helping entrepreneurs to transform inventions into technologies that meet societal needs.
 We act as local intermediary institutions, strengthening the national ecosystem that nurtures entrepreneurship and the growth of small businesses.
 We facilitate linkages between entrepreneurs, other innovation actors and potential markets of suppliers and buyers, leading to the development of products that are marketable and enhance welfare.
 We also help entrepreneurs to connect with sources of finance, providing them with the means to innovate